Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Blake Lively’s Betty Booze

-Best known for her acting career and impeccable style, Blake Lively entered the alcohol space with Betty Booze in 2023 — a line of sparkling cocktails made with real juice and clean ingredients.
+Best known for her acting career and impeccable style, Blake Lively entered the alcohol space with Betty Booze in 2023 — a line of sparkling canned cocktails made with real juice and clean ingredients.
 The brand followed her earlier nonalcoholic mixer launch, Betty Buzz, and keeps the same playful, retro-inspired branding.
-While Lively and Ryan Reynolds tend to keep their businesses separate, her venture into spirits pairs neatly with his wildly successful run with Aviation Gin.
+While Lively and Ryan Reynolds tend to keep their businesses separate, her venture into alcohol pairs neatly with his wildly successful run with Aviation Gin.
 Consider it a power couple pouring success into every glass.

 Jay-Z’s D’ussé Cognac